ehoyos007/Satoriwebsitedemo/README.md

-  # Global Copy for Website (Copy)
+  # Satori Studios

-  This is a code bundle for Global Copy for Website (Copy).
+  This is a code bundle for Satori Studios.
 The original project is available at https://www.figma.com/design/jnB0peHi261citNA6scOXG/Global-Copy-for-Website--Copy-.

   ## Running the code